statechannels/statechannels/packages/nitro-protocol/contracts/ninja-nitro/readme.md

 ### Ninja-Nitro

 Ninja-Nitro, by contrast has 1 x `AdjudicatorFactory` contract, 1 x `SingleChannelAdjudicator` master contract, and k x `Proxy` contracts, one for each of the k channels in the network that resolves on chain.
-The factory and master contracts are "infastructure" and deployed once (most likely by the protocol team).
+The factory and master contracts are "infastructure" and deployed once (i.e. by us).

 The `AdjudicatorFactory` API is